 About Lane

-I’m a cradle Episcopalian, baptized in August 1965 at St. Paul’s Episcopal Church in Shreveport, La., where I grew up.
+I’m a cradle Episcopalian, baptized in August 1965 at St. Paul’s Episcopal Church in Shreveport, La.
 At St. Paul’s, I was an acolyte (tallest, center back), junior lay reader, and co-editor of the St. Paul’s Youth News.
 I graduated from Loyola College Prep in Shreveport, and Duke University in Durham, North Carolina, where I “studied” religion academically but not in person.
-I was a bartender at Satisfaction Restaurant and Bar.
-I was an anonymous “Monday, Monday” humor columnist (“L”, Jan.-May 1987), and production editor at The Chronicle, and was happily distracted from academics and piety by Sigma Chi Fraternity.
+I was a bartender at Satisfaction Restaurant and Bar, an anonymous “Monday, Monday” humor columnist (“L”, Jan.-May 1987), and production editor at The Chronicle.
+I was easily distracted from academics and piety by Sigma Chi Fraternity.

 Nothing works quickly in God’s One Holy Catholic and Apostolic Church, and three years later, Bishop Frank Griswold, then of the Diocese of Chicago, told me to wait a year before starting seminary, because Becky was pregnant with twins.
-Becky and I disagreed.
+Becky and I disagreed with him.
 Bishop Griswold became Presiding Bishop, and Chicago called former Minnesota bishop Bob Anderson as provisional bishop.
-Bishop Andereson concluded that we were right, and sent me to seminary.
-Our kids were born in May 1998 in Evanston, and I entered Seabury-Western Theological Seminary, now Bexley-Seabury, in the “Michaelmas” (fall) term of 1998, graduating in 2001.
-I was ordained as a deacon on June 16, 2001, and as a priest on December 15, 2001, and was a member of the Seabury board for 11 years.
+Bishop Anderson concluded that we were right, and sent me to seminary.
+Our kids were born in May 1998 in Evanston, and I entered Seabury-Western Theological Seminary, now Bexley-Seabury, in the “Michaelmas” (fall) term of 1998, and graduated in 2001.
+I was ordained as a deacon on June 16, 2001, and as a priest on December 15, 2001; and was a member of the Seabury board for 11 years.

 I served two years as Curate at Christ Church, Winnetka, then seven as Rector of Transfiguration, Palos Park, where I also was chaplain to the Palos Park Police Department, and co-founded the Palos Park Police Foundation.
 When Bishop Bill Persell announced his retirement, I was appointed as a member of the bishop search committee, and managed communications for that effort as we released a slate that included Jeffrey Lee, who ultimately became my next bishop.
 In 2010, I left to accept a call as Rector of St. Margaret’s in Palm Desert, California, were I served for nine years.
 Early in my time there, I officiated and preached the funeral of former First Lady Betty Ford.
 I later led two pilgrimages to the Holy Land.

 On my 2018 sabbatical, I discerned a call to spend the remainder of my active ministry specializing in parish leadership transitions as an Interim Rector.
 I was trained through the Interim Ministry Network, and remain a member.
 Becky and I bought a house in her hometown of Des Moines, Iowa, and that now is our permanent home as we accept deployment for interim parish leadership.
 My first interim call was to All Saints’ Episcopal Church (2019-21) on the campus of the University of Texas at Austin, and led that congregation through 15 months of COVID pandemic.
-My next call was at St. Paul’s Episcopal Church (2021-23) in Milwaukee.
-Our 25-year-old twins, Nell and Robert, graduated in 2020 from Willamette University in Salem, Oregon and Cal Poly in San Luis Obispo, California, respectively.
+I was Interim Rector at St. Paul’s Episcopal Church in Milwaukee (2021-23), and most recently, Interim Dean at St. Mark’s Episcopal Cathedral in Minneapolis (2023-24).
+Our 26-year-old twins, Nell and Bob, graduated in 2020 from Willamette University in Salem, Oregon and Cal Poly in San Luis Obispo, California, respectively.

 1 Buechner, Frederick.
 Wishful Thinking: A Theological ABC.
 New York: Harper & Row, 1973.